 The RIOC Obstacle To A Promenade Bike Ban

 The Roosevelt Island Operating Corp. has never been known for its sensitivity to community values.
-Not once in three decades has any of dozens of executives lived in the town they govern without being elected.
+Not once in three decades, for example, has any of dozens of executives lived in the town they govern by appointment from Albany.

 Not that some haven’t tried to be part of the community, it’s more that being on the Island only during during regular working hours, with a few exceptions, simply isn’t enough.